dave-theunsub/clamtk-kde/README.md

-This readme file was last updated 19 Apr 2019
+This readme file was last updated 14 Nov 2021.

 # README for clamtk-kde

 clamtk-kde is a simple plugin to allow a right-click, context menu scan of files or folders in Dolphin, a file manager in KDE.

 All this plugin does is copy a desktop file to a directory.
-If this seems redundant, that's because it is: this plugin depends on clamtk, which already has this directory file.
+If this seems redundant, that's because it is: this plugin depends on clamtk, which already has this desktop file.
 So, it stands to reason we should be able to just find that file and copy it, rather than having our own copy.

 ## Installation